There is nothing quite like the feeling of knowing you have stuffed up at work.

-It’s impossible to always be working at 110 per cent, despite what any motivational speakers on YouTube tell you.
+Ultimately, it is pretty impossible to always be working at 110 per cent and constantly making the right work decisions, despite what some motivational speakers on YouTube may tell you.

 Which is why sometimes people make... slips.